0v3rt1m3/MusicCrawler/README.md

 2. Extract zip and go to root folder.
 3. Run Command Prompt or Command Line and go to the current directory of the extracted folder.
 4. Run `pip install -r requirements.txt`
-5. Downloaded files goes to
+5. Downloaded files goes to path /mp4 for mp4 files that are audio only and path /mp3 for mp3 files.

 # Sample Installation

-# Usage
+# Add your own sites